carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-mca.rst

 round-robin selector to guarantee that resource usage is uniformly distributed between all units of a group.

-:program:`llvm-mca`'s scheduler implements three instruction queues:
+:program:`llvm-mca`'s scheduler internally groups instructions into three sets:

-* WaitQueue: a queue of instructions whose operands are not ready.
+* WaitSet: a set of instructions whose operands are not ready.
-* ReadyQueue: a queue of instructions ready to execute.
+* ReadySet: a set of instructions ready to execute.
-* IssuedQueue: a queue of instructions executing.
+* IssuedSet: a set of instructions executing.

-Depending on the operand availability, instructions that are dispatched to the scheduler are either placed into the WaitQueue or into the ReadyQueue.
+Depending on the operands availability, instructions that are dispatched to the scheduler are either placed into the WaitSet or into the ReadySet.

-Every cycle, the scheduler checks if instructions can be moved from the WaitQueue to the ReadyQueue, and if instructions from the ReadyQueue can be issued to the underlying pipelines.
+Every cycle, the scheduler checks if instructions can be moved from the WaitSet to the ReadySet, and if instructions from the ReadySet can be issued to the underlying pipelines.
 The algorithm prioritizes older instructions over younger instructions.

 Write-Back and Retire Stage
 """""""""""""""""""""""""""
-Issued instructions are moved from the ReadyQueue to the IssuedQueue.
+Issued instructions are moved from the ReadySet to the IssuedSet.
 There, instructions wait until they reach the write-back stage.
 At that point, they get removed from the queue and the retire control unit is notified.

 When instructions are executed, the retire control unit flags the instruction as "ready to retire."

 Instructions are retired in program order.
 The register file is notified of the retirement so that it can free the physical registers that were allocated for the instruction during the register renaming stage.

 Load/Store Unit and Memory Consistency Model
 """"""""""""""""""""""""""""""""""""""""""""